-In the event of any of the above categories being over-subscribed, the LGB will take those children whose home address is nearest to the school.
-This will be determined by the local authority's computerised measuring system of distance in a straight line from the centre point of the property to the school's main designated front gate.
+In the event of oversubscription in any of the above criteria, the local governing board will take those children whose home address is nearest to the school first.
+This will be determined by the local authority's computerised geo-coded mapping system, measuring distance of up to three decimal places in a straight line from the centre point of the home property to the school's main designated front gate.
 Blocks of flats will be treated as equidistant from the school.
+Where there is equal distance then lots will be drawn (see section 5.
+Tiebreaker).